AlexV525/AlexV525/README.md

 - 🧑‍💻 Leads development of [China Flutter User Group (CFUG)](https://github.com/cfug), and is willing to collaborate with any team related to Flutter in China.
 - 🤝 Member of some Flutter organizations in the community of China, such as [FlutterCandies](https://github.com/fluttercandies).
 - 🚀 Active on GitHub and participated in developing many projects and repositories.
+- 👛 Familiar with non-custodial cryptocurrency wallets and related infrastructures (on/off-chain).

 ## OSS Rewards 🏆